Art + Culture

 Further on, her exhibition focuses on Lamarr’s turbulent life as an immigrant, too, thus letting the audience learn about history in several time and context layers.

-She features installations that connect pianos and light bulbs to communication devices, to consider the relationship between communication and society.
+She features installations that connect pianos and light bulbs to communication devices, to reconsider the relationship between society and message correspondence.
 Suzueri: “In watching Lamarr’s films and reading books about her, I began to notice themes such age, appearance, and social approval – issues that women are inevitably faced with to one degree or another.
 I was struck by the contrast between the perception of Lamarr as “the most beautiful woman in the world” and her present-day legacy as “the mother of Wi-Fi”.

 A well thought out solo exhibition that superbly resonates the Past and the Now.